Sound velocity in dense stellar matter with strangeness and compact stars: EOS models for dense matter and compact stars

-We also introduce the bag mechanism to account for the energy difference between the physical vacuum and perturbative vacuum, and the bag parameter is dynamically scaled~\citep[e.g.,][]{2002PhLB..526...19B,2004PhRvD..70d3010M}.
-The total thermodynamic potential density for SQM can be written as~\citep{2019arXiv190208766X}:
+To account for the energy difference between the physical vacuum and perturbative vacuum, we introduce the bag mechanism with a dynamically-scaled bag parameter~\cite{2002PhLB..526...19B,2004PhRvD..70d3010M}.
+The total thermodynamic potential density for SQM can be written as~\cite{2019PhRvD..99j3017X}